tomaslangkaas/persevere.js/README.md

 # persevere.js
-Minimal interface for localStorage and userData storage
+Minimal interface for localStorage with userData polyfill

 ## API